-You may qualify for a £150 discount on your electricity or gas bill if you receive Guarantee Pension Credit or you're on a low income.
+You may qualify for a discount on your electricity or gas bill if you receive Guarantee Pension Credit or you're on a low income.
+It is usually worth £150.
 Contact your energy supplier or the Warm Home Discount Scheme to find out more (0800 107 8002, gov.uk/the-warm-home-discount-scheme).